bitethebullett/bitethebullett/README.md

 fictkin of a lot of characters and also maybe otherkin

-i like comics (DC , marvel , & TUA) , roblox , ultrakill , 8:11 , horror in general , and a lot of music (NIN is my favorite though)
+i like comics (DC , marvel , & TUA) , roblox (fandom iwc a lot of yall are freaky) , ultrakill , 8:11 , horror in general , and a lot of music (NIN is my favorite though)

 im not very energetic or great at talking to people and might come off as "dry" or disinterested sorry